yemiwebby/go-cassandra-ledger/README.md

 # A backend focused ledger microservice built with Go and Cassandra.

-This is a lightweight, financial ledger service built with Go and Cassandra.
-It models an immutable, append-only transaction system designed for high-write scalability and time-series access.
-The project demonstrates clean backend architecture, event-style ledger recording, and efficient balance computation, all optimized for modern Fintech systems.
+This project was built to explore how FinTech companies like Monzo build scalable, auditable, and append-only ledger systems using Go and Cassandra — and to serve as a practical, testable foundation for financial backend infrastructure.

 ## Objectives